UtilityKit

 PDF Sign

-Draw a signature on canvas and place it on any PDF page in your browser
+Draw signatures and place, drag, and resize them across any PDF page in your browser

 About PDF Sign

 PDF Sign lets you electronically sign PDF documents without uploading them anywhere.
 Open the tool, draw your signature on the canvas using a mouse, trackpad, or touchscreen, then click on the PDF page exactly where you want the signature to appear.
-The tool stamps the signature as a transparent PNG image directly into the PDF using pdf-lib — the full document never leaves your browser.
-You can pick the page from a dropdown, adjust the signature width with a slider, see a live preview overlay before committing, and download a signed file ready to email or archive.
+The tool stamps each signature as a transparent PNG image directly into the PDF using pdf-lib — the full document never leaves your browser.
+Build a small library of reusable signatures, drop the same one in multiple spots (or mix several across pages), then drag each placement to fine-tune its position and drag the corner handle to resize it.
+Page through the document with the navigation row, preview every placement live, and download a signed file ready to email or archive.
 This is the fastest way to handle a one-off signature when you do not want to install Adobe Acrobat, hand the document to a third-party SaaS, or print/scan/sign/scan again.
 Works on phones, tablets, and laptops in any modern browser.
 Files are processed locally — UtilityKit never sees the original or signed copies.

 Why use PDF Sign